Ramachandra of Devagiri: Hoysalas

 During the reign of Ramachandra's uncle Mahadeva, the Yadavas had suffered a defeat against their southern neighbours, the Hoysalas.
 To avenge this defeat, Ramachandra decided to send a powerful expedition against the Hoysalas.
 He spent 2–3 years preparing for this expedition.
 The expedition was led by experienced generals such as Saluva Tikkama, Joyideva, Irungola Chola of Nirgunda, and Harapala (a son-in-law of Ramachandra).
 Their force was supported by another force led by the general Kannaradeva and the ministers Chaundarasa and Vanadaevarasa.

 The Yadava force led by Tikkama invaded the Hoysala territory in the autumn of 1275.
 When Tikkama encamped at Belavadi near the Hoysala capital Dvarasamudra, the Hoysala king Narasimha III send a force led by Anka and Maideva to counter him.
 Tikkama defeated this Hoysala force in January 1276.

 Meanwhile, the Yadava force led by Kannaradeva attacked Doravadi in the Hoysala territory.
 The Yadavas won the battle, but their minister Vanadevarasa was killed by the Hoysala chief Singeya Nayaka.

 Tikkama subsequently besieged the Hoysala capital Dvarasamudra.
 Over the next few months, the Hoysala generals such as Nanjeya and Gullaya were killed defending their capital against the invaders.
 On 25 April 1276, the Hoysala commander-in-chief's son Ankeya Nayaka led a decisive attack against the Yadavas, and forced Tikkama to retreat to Dhummi.

 Although he was unable to conquer the Hoysala capital, Tikkama managed to gather a large plunder from this invasion, including a large number of elephants and horses.
 There were some minor skirmishes between the two kingdoms over the next few years, but there was no major conflict.
 The Hoysala king Narasimha remained occupied in a family feud against his brother Ramanatha, while Ramachandra was busy in campaigns against other rivals.

 Kakatiyas

 Ramachandra's uncle Mahadeva had suffered a setback against their eastern neighbours, the Kakatiyas.
 Instead of launching a direct attack against the Kakatiyas, Ramachandra appears to have supported the chiefs who were unhappy with the Kakatiya queen Rudrama.
 The Kakatiya queen retaliated to these political maneuvers, resulting in the conquest of some Yadava territories by the Kakatiya general Vitthala-deva-nayaka.
 This general built new fortifications at Raichur in the former Yadava territory in 1294.

-North-eastern campaign
+Northeastern campaign

-The Purushottamapuri inscription of Ramachandra suggests that he expanded the Yadava kingdom at its north-east frontier.
+The Purushottamapuri inscription of Ramachandra suggests that he expanded the Yadava dominion at its north-east frontier.
 First, he subjugated the rulers of Vajrakara (probably modern Vairagad) and Bhandagara (modern Bhandara).